 - Significantly lower TCO

 - Superior speed, reliability and stability fortify KIDA’s mission critical responsibilities.
 With 1,500 simultaneously connected sessions, efficiency is maximized, utilizing 25% less CPU usage.

-- South Korea’s armed forces are now equipped with accurate munitions information and can properly defend their country.
+- South Korea’s armed forces are now equipped with accurate munitions information.

 - KIDA leverages Altibase’s technical support, benefiting from rapid response time and effectual information exchange.